william-h-oliver/astrolink/README.md

 AstroLink is a general purpose clustering algorithm built for extracting meaningful hierarchical structure from astrophysical data sets.
 In practice AstroLink rarely requires any parameter tuning before application, nevertheless, it has a small number intuitive-to-adjust parameters should this be necessary.
 As such, it is readily capable of finding an arbitary number of arbitrarily shaped clusters (and their structural relationship within the broader hierarchy) from arbitrarily defined data sets.
 Clusters found by AstroLink are defined as being statistically distinct overdensities when compared to their surrounds and to the noisy density fluctuations within the data set.

 The AstroLink documentation can be found on [ReadTheDocs](https://astrolink.readthedocs.io/).
-The original science [paper](https://doi.org/10.1093/mnras/stae1029) also provides further detailed information.
+The original AstroLink [science paper](https://doi.org/10.1093/mnras/stae1029) also provides further detailed information.

 ## Installation